JElchison/format-udf/README.md

         Note:  'zero' and 'scrub' methods will take a long time.

     device
         Device to format.
-Should be of the form:
+Examples:
-          * sdx   (Linux, where 'x' is a letter) or
+          * /dev/sdx   (Linux, where 'x' is a letter) or
-          * diskN (macOS, where 'N' is a number)
+          * /dev/diskN (macOS, where 'N' is a number)

     label
         Label to apply to formatted device.